11 ways to banish children’s fear of creative writing

 Make creative writing a regular activity.
 High priority is given to spelling, punctuation and grammar, but these need a context to be properly understood.

-Teaching the technicalities of language without giving children meaningful opportunities to apply them is like telling people the names of a car engine’s parts without helping them learn
+Teaching the technicalities of language without giving children meaningful opportunities to apply them is like telling people the names of a car engine’s parts without helping them learn to drive.

 In other words, when you want your class to write a story or poem, have a go yourself and be upfront about the difficulties you encounter in trying to translate your thoughts into words.